 Financing activities for 2023 primarily include financing arrangements entered into in connection with the Spin-off.
 On September 27, 2023, the Company issued \$1,350 million of senior secured 9.50% notes due in 2029.
 In addition to the senior secured notes, the Company entered into a senior secured \$835 million Term Loan A due in 2028, a senior secured \$750 million Term Loan B facility due in 2029 and a \$500 million senior secured revolving credit facility, of which \$155 million was drawn as of December 31, 2023.
-Refer to Note 5, "Debt Obligations", for further details regarding the issuance of debt.
 Prior to the Spin-off, financing activities also include short-term borrowings with, and transfers to and from, NCR, consisting of, among other things, cash transfers and changes in receivables and payables and other transactions between Atleos and NCR.
 See Note 12, "Related Parties", in the Notes to Consolidated Financial Statements for further discussion on transactions with NCR.
-Other investing activities primarily include business acquisitions and investments.